CreativeCodingLab/CosmoVis/README.md

     > trident.verify()

+Alternatively, one can use the included requirements.txt file to install Python dependencies:
+	`pip install -r requirements.txt`

 ## Running CosmoVis
 - In the terminal, cd into the CosmoVis folder and type `python cosmo-serv.py`
 - Once the application starts, wait for the data to finish loading and in the web browser go to `localhost:5000`